MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-in-citrix-virtual-apps-deployment-guide.md

 1. Install the latest version of FSLogix.
 See [Install FSLogix Applications](/fslogix/how-to-install-fslogix).

     > [!NOTE]
     > All non-persistent VDI environments require the latest version of FSLogix.
 Ensure you install the latest version.
-See [OneDrive sync error FSLogix_unsupported_environment on VMs - SharePoint | Microsoft Learn](/sharepoint/troubleshoot/sync/fslogix-unsupported-environment-sync-error-vm).
+See [OneDrive sync error FSLogix_unsupported_environment on VMs](/sharepoint/troubleshoot/sync/fslogix-unsupported-environment-sync-error-vm).

-1. Add OneDrive to HKLM\Software\Microsoft\Windows\CurrentVersion\Run by using the following command.
+1. Add OneDrive to `HKLM\Software\Microsoft\Windows\CurrentVersion\` by using the following command:

     `REG ADD HKLM\Software\Microsoft\Windows\CurrentVersion\Run /v OneDrive /t REG_SZ /d "\"C:\Program Files\Microsoft OneDrive\OneDrive.exe\" /background"`

 1. Silently configure user accounts.
 See [Silently configure user accounts](use-silent-account-configuration.md).

     > [!NOTE]
-    > Silent sign-in should function if your machine is connected to Azure Active Directory.
+    > Silent sign-in should work if your machine is connected to Azure Active Directory.
 Make sure to turn off this setting if your computer is not Azure AD-joined.